nestordemeure/stochastorch/README.md

 ## Usage

 This repository gives you a `StochasticAdder` type.
-Once you initialize it with the floating point precision you will be using (this code should be valid for all floating-point types used in Pytorch) and, optionally, a seed (to ensure reproducibility), you can use its `add` and `add_biased` functions to perform stochastic additions on Pytorch tensors:
+Once you initialize it with the floating point precision you will be using (this code should be valid for all floating-point types used in Pytorch) and, optionally, a seed (to ensure reproducibility), you can use its `add` or `add_biased` function to perform stochastic additions on Pytorch tensors:

 ```python
 import torch